Insulin therapy plays a crucial role in managing your blood sugar and can help you prevent diabetes complications.

 If you think you’ve taken too much insulin, eat some rapidly-absorbed carbs, like juice or glucose tabs.
-Also, you may want to call your doctor.
+You may also want to contact your doctor.

-If you think you’ve taken too little insulin, or you completely forgot to take it at all before your meal, measure your blood sugar.
-If it gets too high, you may need to take a short or rapid-acting (mealtime) insulin as a corrective measure to lower your blood glucose levels.
+If you think you’ve taken too little insulin or forgot to take it at all before your meal, measure your blood sugar.
+If it gets too high, you may need to take short or rapid-acting insulin as a corrective measure to lower your blood glucose levels.
 If you’re at all unsure about the dose, seek advice from your doctor or diabetes care team.

-If your glucose is still too high even after a correction dose, give it time.
+If your glucose is still too high even after a corrective dose, give it time.
 Injecting too soon can lead to dangerously low glucose.